 Spray nozzles for the paper and pulp industry

-Spray challenge - Precise wetting and misting
+Precise wetting and misting

-The moistening, wetting and drying prevention applications require that a precise and even amount of spray is delivered to the target.
+Moistening, wetting and drying prevention applications require that a precise and even amount of spray is delivered to the target.
 Too much spray can be disastrous, as can too little.

 Fine spays at low volumes

 In order for precision spraying to occur the flow rate of the fluid often needs to be very low.
-At the low flow rates required for moistening applications it is often not possible to form a finely atomized spray by direct pressure nozzles.
+At the low flow rates required for moistening applications it is often not possible to form a finely atomised spray by direct pressure nozzles.
 This is because there is simply not enough kinetic energy in the fluid being sprayed to break up the fluid into a coherent spray.
 In order to overcome this problem a secondary source of energy needs to be introduced to form the spray pattern.
 The XA range of air atomising nozzles uses a compressed air (or other gas) to break up the fluid and this means that even at very low flow rates fine, precisely metered, spray patterns can be formed.

 Diagram showing the operating principle of air atomising nozzles